CleverLemming1337/OS-Y/README.md

 > [!NOTE]
 > Screen output is currently not supported for OpenCore (Mac devices) although keyboard input is working.

+## Contributing

+If you want to help, read this: [Contributing guidelines](./CONTRIBUTING.md).

+> [!NOTE]
+> I'm currently working on other projects so this repository might have less activity, but I'm still happy about any help!

 ## Acknowledgements
 - Thanks to [OSDev Wiki](https://wiki.osdev.org) for providing helpful guides and tutorials.